danburonline/spatial-place/README.md

   - **[mr-socket](/packages/mr-socket):** A socket backend service for Mind Racing.
   - **[mr-database](/packages/mr-database):** A database backend service for Mind Racing.

+## Commands

+The following Yarn commands are available in the root directory for the entire monorepo.
+Be sure to have [Yarn installed globally](https://yarnpkg.com/getting-started/install).
+I'm utilising the concept of [Yarn workspaces](https://yarnpkg.com/features/workspaces) to enable faster and lighter installation by preventing package duplication across Workspaces.

+- Run `yarn` to install dependencies.
+- Run `yarn lint` to lint all packages.
+- Run `yarn format` to format all packages.
+- Run `yarn build:all` to build all packages.
+- Run `yarn build:docs` to build all documentations.

 ## Environments

+There are two environments for the entire monorepo.
+The first one is the production environment; it's the default environment whenever a release is created.
+The second one is the staging environment; it's the default environment whenever a branch is pushed into the `main` branch.
+See the contents of the `./github/workflows` directory for more information.

 - Production: <https://mind.racing>
 - Staging: <https://staging.mind.racing>